cse110-sp21-group25/cse110-sp21-group25/admin/cipipeline/phase1.md

 - GitHub Workflow that runs everytime a push action is done.
 Currently only runs a final lint check and will not allow for merging of code into another branch if that test fails.

 **Issues**
-- Ran into a lot of issues getting the linting working for absolutely everyone.
-Ended up including the package.json and package-lock.json files within the repo so that a quick `npm ci` command ran by everyone will set up their local environments completely.
+- After a lot of small issues and working to find a way to make it easy to reproduce the local setup for everyone we ended up including the package.json and package-lock.json files within the repo so that a quick `npm ci` command ran by each person will set up their local environments completely.
 - Started working on a autorun task from within VSCode to do the setup however ran into some problems getting it to work on OSX.
 This little feature is currently benched until the others can be fully implemented.
 - Getting the pre-commit hook working has been way more complicated then anticipated.
 Tried for a long time getting the original pre-commit hook from within the .git/hooks folder working but switched to using husky to run the hook.
 This ended up adding even more unneeded complexity to the process even though it did work.
 Revised the pre-commit situation by getting the original .git/hooks/pre-commit working.
 Then due to the fact that the .git folder is not tracked dissemenating the hook was difficult.
 Developed a fix that is yet to be tested by the team but should solve this issue.